 Long-term obsolescence, reliability, maintainability, and availability (RM&A) issues have reduced the AN/SPS-48E radar's effectiveness in the Fleet and increased system and lifecycle support costs.
 The AN/SPS-48G program responds to these issues through a system redesign that improves the radar's RM&A through technology improvements, open architecture (OA) design and improved logistics processes to accommodate future obsolescence avoidance while reducing lifecycle cost.

 The improvements introduced by the AN/SPS-48G only affect the layout of the below-deck units.
 The antenna and pedestal remain the same as in the AN/SPS48E.
 The AN/SPS-48G replaces the current 1st and 2nd stage radio frequency (RF) amplifiers (Unit 1) with a solid state transmitter and combines the existing receiver (Unit 9), processor (Unit 10) and auxiliary detection processor (Unit 15) cabinets into a single commercial off the shelf (COTS) processing equipment cabinet.
-All of this provides an 87% reduction in the number of lowest replaceable units.
-Mean Time Between Critical Failure of the AN/SPS-48G is also improved over the AN/SPS-48E by 104% based on 18 years of historical AN/SPS-48E data, and with associated improvements in both operational availability and capability.
+All of this provides an 87 percent reduction in the number of lowest replaceable units.
+Mean Time Between Critical Failure of the AN/SPS-48G is also improved over the AN/SPS-48E by 104 percent based on 20 years of historical AN/SPS-48E data, and with associated improvements in both operational availability and capability.

 The AN/SPS-48G radar is employed on U.S. Navy ships and provides 3D volume air surveillance.
 Once installed on the ship, the radar is no longer transportable and becomes shipboard permanent equipment until removed.
 The radar is integrated with a track management system, such as the CEC or the AN/SYS-2 Integrated Automated Detection and Tracking system, to provide air search information to the Combat Information Center watch team.